 When you've said "I do" to taking on the maid-of-honor duties for one of your closest friends in the world, it's likely you'll also take on a long list of things you'll be eager to get done to help out the bride before it's time to walk down the aisle.
-But along with your list of 'dos' you should also make a list of 'don'ts' you should completely avoid doing at the wedding too.
-Here are 7 things the maid of honor should NEVER do at a wedding.
+But along with your list of do's, you should also make a list of don'ts you should completely avoid doing at the wedding.
+Here are seven things the maid of honor should never do at a wedding.

 Just because the bar is open and you're ready to kick back and celebrate your maid-of-honor duties coming to an end, remember that all eyes are on you as the bride's go-to gal pal for the night, so avoid getting too drunk to function.